-End of Financial Year Tax tips and return checklist 2019/20
+End of financial year 2020-21 Tax tips and tax return checklist

-To help you complete your tax return, especially if you've just started working from home for the first time, this checklist outlines income and expenses you need to disclose to the Australian Taxation Office (ATO) when lodging your return.
-We've also provided an overview of the types of tax off sets and deductions you may be entitled to claim plus other handy tax tips.
+To help you complete your tax return, especially if you've been working from home, this checklist outlines income and expenses you need to disclose to the Australian Taxation Office (ATO) when lodging your return.
+We've also provided an overview of the types of tax offsets and deductions you may be entitled to claim plus other handy tax tips.